ashleygwilliams/assessment/questions.md

 *tl;dr:* Your deliverable should be structured based on the numbered sections, not the lettered sections.

 EXAMPLE:
+*NB. this is in javascript so if you copy it, you will not be correct.*
 ```javascript
  //AshleyWilliams_assessment.js
  //1.
 Arrays